ririlabs/docker-lamp/README.md

 The database password to use for the database.
 Set during initial run.

+## Running the LAMP Server
+This application uses Docker Compose to build images and configure the services appropiately.
+Simply clone this repository into your desired location and run `docker-compose up -d` to run in detached mode.

+## Installing as a Service
-## Installing as a service on Ubuntu
+You may optionally choose to install the LAMP server as a service on your system.
+Note that these instructions have only been tested in Ubuntu 18.04.
-1. Clone the repository into `/opt/dockerapps/docker-lamp`.
+- Clone the repository into `/opt/dockerapps/docker-lamp`.
-2. Properly configure the options under the `config` folder.
+- Properly configure the options under the `config` folder.
-3. Copy `systemd/docker-lamp.service` unit file into `/lib/systemd/system/docker-lamp.service`.
+- Copy `systemd/docker-lamp.service` unit file into `/lib/systemd/system/docker-lamp.service`.
-4. Optionally, you may modify the docker-lamp.service systemd unit file to match your preferences or work with other Linux distributions.
+- Optionally, you may modify the docker-lamp.service systemd unit file to match your preferences or work with other Linux distributions.
-5. Use `systemctl start docker-lamp` to start the lamp server.
+- Use `systemctl start docker-lamp` to start the lamp server.